 - 1. Select the line to be edited. - 2.
-Press the key to enter text edit mode. - 3.
+Press the event text edit mode. - 3.
 Use either Value key to scroll through the characters.
-A space is selected like a character. - Press the key to advance the cursor to the next position. - 5.
+A space is selected like a character. - 4.
+Press the 🛄 key to advance the cursor to the next position. - 5.
 Repeat step 3 and continue entering characters until the desired text is displayed. - 6.
-The help information. - 7.
+The hep key may be pressed at any time for context sensitive help information. - 7.
 Press the ENTER key to store the new settings.